 The sales horse photo – make it clean and professional!

-- It’s always hard to sell a horse, but creating a great-looking sales ad will help the process tremendously!
+It’s always hard to sell a horse, but creating a great-looking sales ad will help the process tremendously!
 The theme here is clean – clean horse, clean tack, clean rider, clean photo.
 It’s a lot like looking for a car – would you buy a car with a flat tire, dust you can see, and loaded with gum wrappers and coffee cups?
+Here are some tips to boost the quality of your sales horse photo.

 Here’s your plan to create a professional sales horse photo: